Basic Concepts¶

 2. Use Verbose Mode for Learning¶

-To get even more insights use the debug output (-do
+To get even more insights use the debug output (-do) parameter as well:

 3. Understand Your Target¶